galvari/EYE-C/README.md

 ## About
 A Openpose+Gaze360 implementation to extract multi-person Eye-Contact events from wild clinical videos, via a single videocamera.
-This application makes use of the original Openpose and Gaze360 code, that can be found at https://github.com/CMU-Perceptual-Computing-Lab/openpose and https://github.com/erkil1452/gaze360 respectively.
+This application makes use of the original [Openpose](https://ieeexplore.ieee.org/document/8765346) and [Gaze360](https://gaze360.csail.mit.edu/) GitHub code, that can be found at [Openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) and [Gaze360](https://github.com/erkil1452/gaze360) respectively.

 EYE-C is implemented in 3 connected modules:
 * Openpose: headboxes detection
 * Gaze360: gaze vectors estimation
 * EYE-C: eye-contact prediction

 Details about the implementation and validation can be found in the original paper:
 [EYE-C: Eye-Contact Robust Detection and Analysis during Unconstrained Child-Therapist Interactions in the Clinical Setting of Autism Spectrum Disorders](https://www.mdpi.com/2076-3425/11/12/1555)

 Please if you use our code cite our paper as:
 Alvari, G., Coviello, L., & Furlanello, C. (2021).
 EYE-C: eye-contact robust detection and analysis during unconstrained child-therapist interactions in the clinical setting of autism spectrum disorders.
 Brain Sciences, 11(12), 1555.

 ```bibtex
 @article{alvari2021eye,